Homeless Advocacy Clinic Goals and Structure

 Structure of the Homeless Advocacy Clinic and Limit on Enrollment

-- This is a one-semester clinic, offered in both fall and spring, for three graded units, which includes a 90 minute, weekly clinic instructional meeting.
-In addition, law students will engage in client representation and counseling for a total of 150 hours.
+- This is a one-semester clinic, offered in both fall and spring, for three graded units, which includes a 90-minute weekly seminar.
+Students are required to engage in 120 hours of client representation and counseling.

 - Students are encouraged to enroll for two semesters to fulfill their experiential learning requirement, to gain additional skills, and to work on cases with more complexity.